dotnet/runtime/docs/design/coreclr/botr/corelib.md

 ## QCall functional behavior

-QCalls are very much like a normal P/Invoke from SPCL to CLR.
+QCalls are very much like a normal P/Invoke from CoreLib to CLR.
 Unlike FCalls, QCalls will marshal all arguments as unmanaged types like a normal P/Invoke.
 QCall also switch to preemptive GC mode like a normal P/Invoke.
 These two features should make QCalls easier to write reliably compared to FCalls.
 QCalls are not prone to GC holes and GC starvation bugs that are common with FCalls.

 QCalls perform better than FCalls that erect a `HelperMethodFrame`.
 The overhead is about 1.4x less compared to FCall w/ `HelperMethodFrame` overhead on x86 and x64.